 And, you can identify each pitch or note by name when played on a variety of instruments.

-Is Learning Perfect Pitch Necessary to Become a Great Singer?
+Is Learning to Sing Exactly On Key Necessary to Become a Great Singer?

 There are actually very few great singers that have this ability.
 Most singers need to ‘hear” the pitch and be prompted by an instrument before they can start singing.